gutma-org/flight-logging-protocol-development/Flight_logging_protocol.md

 	}

  The format is self describing i.e. it contains the geometry types that are logged.
 It is must be a valid GeoJSON FeatureCollection with the each geometry having additional mandatory properties of timestamp, gps\_altitude and groundspeed.
 In case of declaring in linestrings, each co-ordinate should be accompanied by timestamps.
+GeoJSON coordinate precision is a subject left to the logging software.
+GeoJSON recommends six decimal precision, however in cases when the log is shared publicly it may be necessary to limit the precision to ensure privacy and other consideraitons.
+Also GeoJSON can be use to specify a polygonal area of operation if points are not preferred.

 #### 2.1.4 flight\_logging section
 This part of the logging encompasses any additional logging items that need to be logged and provides flexibility to the logger.
 This is the "Extended log"